-An ordinance creating a historic district must include standards to ensure that new structures and alterations to existing structures within that district are compatible with the purpose of the district; that they are compatible with nearby structures (other than "non-contributing" structures, identified in the district ordinance, which are located in the district but not consistent with the district's historic character); that they are compatible with the overall historic character of the district; and that they do not diminish the historic character of the district.
+An ordinance creating a historic district must include development standards for that district.
+The standards must be designed to ensure that new structures and alterations to existing structures within that district are compatible with the purpose of the district; that they are compatible with nearby structures (other than nearby "intrusive" structures, identified in the district ordinance, which are located in the district but are not consistent with the district's historic character); that they are compatible with the overall historic character of the district; and that they do not diminish the historic character of the district.
+Development standards, designed according to these general criteria, may vary within and between districts.
+District-specific development standards may spell out clear-cut measures of compatibility (such as specific height or style limitations) that are appropriate for that district.